microcks/microcks-cli/README.md

 The `microcks-cli` is available as a container image.
 So that you'd be able to easily use it from a GitLab CI or a [Tekton pipeline](https://github.com/tektoncd/pipeline).
 The hosting repository is on Quay.io [here](https://quay.io/repository/microcks/microcks-cli).

-Below a sample on how using the image without getting the CLI binary:
+Below a sample on how to use the image without getting the CLI binary:

 ```
 $ docker run -it quay.io/microcks/microcks-cli:latest microcks test 'Beer Catalog API:0.9' http://beer-catalog-impl-beer-catalog-dev.apps.144.76.24.92.nip.io/api/ POSTMAN --microcksURL=http://microcks.apps.144.76.24.92.nip.io/api/ --keycloakClientId=microcks-serviceaccount --keycloakClientSecret=7deb71e8-8c80-4376-95ad-00a399ee3ca1 --waitFor=8sec  --operationsHeaders='{"globals": [{"name": "x-api-key", "values": "my-values"}], "GET /beer": [{"name": "x-trace-id", "values": "xcvbnsdfghjklm"}]}'